draggeta/AzureLab/ex1/README_EN.md

 1. Deploy the spoke A `virtual network` in West Europe, with a /16 address space.
 1. Deploy the spoke B `virtual network` in North Europe, with a /16 address space.
-1. Select `Peering` each newly created `virtual network`.
+1. Go to `Peering` for each newly created `virtual network`.
 [Add a peering](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering#create-a-peering) to couple the spokes to the hub `VNET`.
     * Allow traffic to remote networks.
     * Allow traffic from remote networks.